 The last KL-47 (Navy Version) was taken out of US service in 1984 based on a note in the archives of the National Cryptologic Museum.
 In fact, the Navy version of the KL-47 was designated the TSEC/KLB-47.

 The KL-47, made by the Teletype Corporation, used rotors intentical to those of the KL-7, however it was a slightly larger machine having a keyboard similar to the one used in the Teletype's ASR35 teleprinter.
-It also incorporated a paper tape reader and paper tape punch which typed characters on a gummed tape.
+It also incorporated a paper tape reader and printer which typed characters on a gummed tape.
 There was a letter counter mounted above the keyboard.

 The TSEC/KL-47 was comprised of: